-Memorial Day marks the unofficial start of summer.
-It’s the perfect time to head to the pool.
+The heat and humidity of summer are upon us, making it the perfect time to head to the pool.

 If you’re looking for something beyond your neighborhood pool, Dayton has plenty of good options a short drive away.
-Sometimes you need to mix it up beyond your hometown pool!
+Sometimes you need to mix it up!

 Here are 7 great places to go swimming in and near Dayton that you should visit whenever you need some fun in the sun.